vicentevaldeb/Project1/README.md

 NOTE: First set up a Azure portal through Azure Services.

-SSH into the control node (ssh -i [publickey] [azureusername@JumpboxPublIP]
+-SSH into the control node (ssh -i [publickey] [azureusername@JumpboxPublIP])

-Copy the playbook files to the Ansible Control Node.
+-Copy the playbook files to the Ansible Control Node.

-#change directories to /etc/ansible#
+-Change directories to /etc/ansible ($ cd /etc/ansible)
-$ cd /etc/ansible

-#make a file directory#
+-Make a file directory ($ mkdir files)
-$ mkdir files

-$copy playbooks#
-$ cp /Project-1/ReadMe/Playbooks/*
+-Clone files onto /etc/ansible ($ git clone https://github.com/vicentevaldeb/Project1.git)

+-Copy playbooks ($ cp /Project-1/ReadMe/Playbooks/*)

-Update the hosts file to include webserver and elk.
+-Update the hosts file to include webserver and elk.

-Edit the hosts file to update and to make Ansible run the playbook on a specific machine, specifying which machine to install the ELK server on and which to install Filebeat onto.
+-Edit the hosts file to update and to make Ansible run the playbook on a specific machine, specifying which machine to install the ELK server on and which to install Filebeat onto.

-Run the playbook, and navigate to Kibana (http://[Host IP]/app/kibana#/home) to check that the installation worked as expected.
+-Run the playbook, and navigate to Kibana (http://[Host IP]/app/kibana#/home) to check that the installation worked as expected.

-cd /etc/ansible
+-Change directories to /etc/ansible ($ cd /etc/ansible)

 $ ansible-playbook install_elk.yml elk